sandeep-varma8029/Text_Classification_BERT_Task2/README.md

 - "14": Other

 ### Setup
-1. I Upload the augmented_data.tsv file to an S3 bucket: sagemaker-studio-r3fybtokjrb.
+1. I Uploaded the augmented_data.tsv file to an S3 bucket: sagemaker-studio-r3fybtokjrb.
 2. I then Created an IAM role for the user sandeepvarma and add permissions AmazonS3FullAccess.
 3. Next,Set the AWS access key ID and secret access key as environment variables in your Jupyter Notebook:
 ```python